abugoot-lab/retrotransposon-discovery-workflow/README.md

 2.  **RT and RLE Model Construction:**
     * Building Hidden Markov Models (HMMs) for Reverse Transcriptase (RVT) and Endonuclease (RLE) domains using `hmmbuild`.

+      Note: Relevant HMM and MSA files are in the `pipeline_assets/` directory.

 3.  **RVT and RLE Domain Search:**
     * Searching for RVT and RLE domains within the predicted ORF translations using `hmmsearch`.